Recoskie/AI-Matrix/docs/Matrix Structure.md

 s8 = s8 - (s1 * 1 + s2 * 7);
 </pre>

-If you take the 5-dimensional set with the subtraction example above and add how many times we subtracted s2 per row you will end up with the same number of subtraction per row.

-<br /><br />

 The value s3 now matches the second per iteration amount in the second subtraction of all numbers.

 <br /><br />